-LENS CASE PRECAUTIONS:
+LENS CASE PRECAUTIONS

 - Contact lens cases can be a source of bacterial growth.
-To prevent contamination and to help avoid serious eye injury, always empty and rinse the lens case with fresh, sterile rinsing solution and allow to air-dry. - Lens cases should be replaced at monthly intervals or as recommended by the lens case manufacturer or eye care practitioner.
+To prevent contamination and to help avoid serious eye injury, always empty and rinse the lens case with fresh, sterile rinsing solution and allow to air-dry. - Lens cases should be replaced at monthly intervals as recommended by the lens case manufacturer or eye care practitioner.

-TOPICS TO DISCUSS WITH THE EYE CARE PRACTITIONER:
+TOPICS TO DISCUSS WITH THE EYE CARE PRACTITIONER

 - As with any contact lens, follow-up visits are necessary to assure the continuing health of the eyes.
 You should be instructed as to a recommended follow-up schedule. - Patients should be advised about wearing lenses during sporting and water related activities.
-Exposure to water while wearing contact lenses in activities such as swimming, water skiing and hot tubs may increase the risk of ocular infection including, but not limited to, Acanthamoeba keraitiis. - Always contact your eye care practitioner before using any medicine in the eyes.
+Exposure to water while wearing contact lenses in activities such as swimming, water skiing and hot tubs may increase the risk of ocular infection including, but not limited to, Acanthamoeba keratitis. - Always contact your eye care practitioner before using any medicine in the eyes.

-WHO SHOULD KNOW THAT YOU ARE WEARING CONTACT LENSES:
+WHO SHOULD KNOW THAT THE PATIENT IS WEARING CONTACT LENSES

 - Inform your doctor (health care professional) about being a contact lens wearer. - Always inform your employer of being a contact lens wearer.
 Some jobs may require the use of eye protection equipment or may require that you not wear lenses.
+Ask your eye care practitioner whether there are any other